 The blues is one of the most famous genres in the world.
 The music’s rich and soulful feel came about in the 19th and 20th centuries.
 Originally developed by African American artists in the American South, blues music went on to influence other genres such as jazz and hip-hop.

-Blues guitar players provide a musical backdrop to the strong vocals Blues is known for.
-Although there isn’t a standard technique all Blues guitar players use, many have a signature style that listeners can instantly recognize.
+Blues guitar players provide a musical backdrop to the strong vocals the genre is known for.
+Although there isn’t a standard technique all blues guitar players use, many have a signature style that listeners can instantly recognize.

-Let’s delve into the details of some of the most famous Blues guitar players throughout history.
+In this post, let’s delve into the details of 28 of the greatest and most famous blues guitar players throughout history.
+Read on!

 Related: For more like this post, see our list of the greatest guitar players of all time.